About the game: [courtesy : Wikipedia]

-Click here to know more or purchase Fallout 76.
-Even though the title is pretty optimized, some players are reporting that they are witnessing stuttering here and there at times in the PC version of the game and their experience is getting affected as a whole.
+Even though Fallout 76 is pretty optimized, some players are reporting that they are witnessing stuttering here and there at times in the PC version of the game, and their experience is getting affected as a whole.
 Players have been witnessing lag and fps drops as well.
-Here is how you can fix any sort of lag, stuttering or fps drops in Fallout 76 for PC:
+Here is how you can fix any sort of lag, stuttering, or fps drops in Fallout 76 for PC:

 Fallout 76 Performance Guide – Fix Lag, Fps Drops and Stuttering